dmerejkowsky/blog/content/post/0064-let-s-build-chuck-norris-part-4-python-and-ctypes.md

 <pre>
 $ python ck.py
-'When Chuck Norris enters a rodeo the bull has to try and last 8 seconds.'
+When Chuck Norris enters a rodeo the bull has to try and last 8 seconds.
 </pre>

 And we're done:)